11+ Organization Solutions for your Sewing Space

 This relatively small peg board set up allows me to store all my scissors, rotary cutters, rulers, glues, specialty tools all within reach while I’m cutting, trimming and pressing.

 In addition to the peg board, for longarming tools this rolling cart has been a game changer.
+I purchased it at Joann and since first writing this blog post, Joann is sadly no longer with us so here are a few similar carts available from other retailers:

 Small items such as needles, bobbins, my Sewtites magnets and pins are all contained on the top shelf using plastic drawer organizers (see Sewing Cabinet Storage for specifics).
 Thread and other slightly larger items are kept in the bottom two shelves.